 You should avoid taking Calquence along with drugs known as strong CYP3A4 inducers, such as rifampin (Rimactane).
 This is because these medications can cause your body to break down Calquence too quickly, and you may not get enough Calquence to treat your cancer.
 If you need to take a medication that’s a strong CYP3A4 inducer, your doctor may increase your dose of Calquence.
 This helps ensure that you get enough medication to treat your condition.

 Before taking Calquence, talk with your doctor or pharmacist about any medications that you’re using.
-They’ll be able to determine if any of these drugs are strong CYP3A4 inducers and adjust your treatment plan as needed.
+They’ll be able to determine whether any of these drugs are strong CYP3A4 inducers and adjust your treatment plan as needed.

 Calquence and herbs and supplements